freeman-lab/array-olympics/README.md

 ## Settings

+(Note that some of these settings will only apply to some of the languages / frameworks)

 Single node
-- 1 core (everything)
+- 1 core
-- 8 cores (dask, spark, others?)
+- 8 cores
+- GPU

-Multiple nodes (spark, dask distributed, others?)
+Multiple nodes
 - 5 nodes
 - 10 nodes
 - 20 nodes